BranimirE/react-course/README.md

 # react-course
-The task of my react course
+The preview of each project can be found [here](https://branimire.github.io/react-course/).